 What research do you find yourself drawn to at the moment?

-As I am working on a third book, I’ve been reflecting quite a bit on whiteness, maleness, and identity.
-But I have reservations right now on saying it is a book project as I feel far better served by listening well and marching behind others who are truly sparking a significant movement.
+As I am still working on a third book, I’ve been reflecting quite a bit on whiteness, maleness, and identity.
+But I have reservations right now on saying it is a book project, as I feel far better served by listening well and marching behind others who are truly sparking a significant movement.

 Any exciting summer plans?

 I am always trying to be a more proficient motorcycle rider!
 Gardening with Linda.
 This July I am also speaking at the Wild Goose festival in North Carolina on the topic of white activism, and anti-racism: “Setting a Bigger Table : Fighting for Justice without Pushing People Around.”

 If you could have dinner with any person, dead or alive, who would they be?

 If you weren’t in your current profession, you’d be…?

 I would love to own a tavern/BBQ joint that played blues and Americana music.
 I would also love to be a prison chaplain.